mydataglobal/bylaws/README.md

 Membership in the Association shall be organised in two classes: 1) individual members (that are natural persons) and 2) organisation members (that are legal entities).

-Rights and obligations of the member depend on the membership class.
-Class designation shall be determined at the time of membership admission.
+The rights and obligations of the member depend on the membership class.
+The membership class shall be determined at the time of membership admission.

-Organisation members must authorize a natural person as their primary contact and representative in matters relating to the Association.
+Organisation members must authorise a natural person as their primary contact and representative in matters relating to the Association.

 ## 3.3 Admission Fee and Membership Fee